 Here’s a couple of examples from Google:

-However, your website will not be penalized by all pop-ups.
-Relevant and important pop-ups will be an exception to Google’s campaign to improve mobile user experience.
+However, not all pop-ups would cause your website to be penalized.
+Relevant and important pop-ups would be an exception to Google’s campaign to improve mobile user experience.
 Here are some examples of pop-ups that Google deem appropriate:

 - Interstitials that appear to be in response to a legal obligation, such as for cookie usage or for age verification.

 - Login dialogs on sites where content is not publicly indexable.
 For example, this would include private content such as email or unindexable content that is behind a paywall.